Season of Storms

 In a land soaked with blood, riddled with ancient grudges and riddles sharper than swords, one man walks the line between myth and nightmare.
 Geralt of Rivia isn’t your typical hero—he’s a witcher, a monster hunter trained from childhood and mutated by alchemy to fight the creatures that haunt the dark.
 But in a world where humans are often crueler than beasts, what counts as a monster is rarely clear.

-The Witcher consists of eight books and series is set to expand with the upcoming release of one more book.
+The Witcher consists of nine books — considered a complete series.
 The current recommended reading order for the series is provided below.